 Living in Florida means my bananas ripen in two days tops.
 I love having them on hand for a quick snack or easy smoothie ingredient, yet they turn brown too quickly!
 So I’ve learned a great trick- freeze them.

-I leave bananas on my counter until they are the perfect ripeness for me (which I'm finding is different for everyone).
+I leave bananas on my counter until they are the perfect ripeness for me (which I’m finding is different for everyone).
 Then I line a baking sheet with parchment, peel the bananas, and line them up on the baking sheet.
-Freeze for 1-3 hours, then toss those lovely frozen bananas in a freezer safe bag (I like silicone Stasher or Rezip bags).
+Freeze for 1-3 hours, then toss those lovely frozen bananas in a freezer-safe bag.

-Now I've got the perfect banana smoothie ingredient ready to go.
-If you don't have gallon sized freezer bags, then cut your bananas in half before freezing to maximize space.
+Now I’ve got the perfect ingredient ready to go.
+If you don’t have gallon-sized freezer bags, then cut your bananas in half before freezing to maximize space.
 Prepping smoothies ahead also saves produce!

 Low Sugar Swaps

-While the sugar in this banana smoothie comes from whole food, it might be a little high for some.
+While the sugar in this recipe comes from whole food, it might be a little high for some.
 If you need a lower sugar option, then here are some great swaps:

 - Swap yogurt for in 2 tbs cashews